Image Ruth Johnston, Flickr

-They are an energetic, outgoing and friendly breed of cat who gets along with children and other pets.
+They are an energetic, outgoing and friendly breed of cat who gets along well with children and other pets.

 Their silken coat requires weekly grooming to keep it tangle free.

 “They are not new to us, being mentioned by writers nearly a hundred years ago, if not more.
 I well remember white specimens of uncommon size on sale in Leadenhall Market, more than forty years since; the price usually was five guineas, though some of the rare excellence would realise double that sum”.